inab/opeb-pub-enricher/README.md

 Once the program is installed, and its environment activated, you can see the different options using `-h` flag:

 ```
-usage: pubEnricher.py [-h] [-F] [--fully-annotated] [-d]
+usage: pubEnricher.py [-h] [--log-file LOGFILENAME] [--log-format LOGFORMAT] [-q] [-v] [-d] [-F] [--fully-annotated]
-                      [-b {europepmc,pubmed,wikidata,meta}]
-                      [-C CONFIG_FILENAME] [--save-opeb SAVE_OPEB_FILENAME]
+                      [-b {europepmc,pubmed,wikidata,offline_pubmed,meta}] [-C CONFIG_FILENAME] [--save-opeb SAVE_OPEB_FILENAME]
-                      [--use-opeb LOAD_OPEB_FILENAME]
-                      (-D RESULTS_DIR | -f RESULTS_FILE | -p RESULTS_PATH)
+                      [--use-opeb LOAD_OPEB_FILENAME] (-D RESULTS_DIR | -f RESULTS_FILE | -p RESULTS_PATH)
                       [--format {single,multiple,flat}]
                       [cacheDir]

 positional arguments:
   cacheDir              The optional cache directory, to be reused

-optional arguments:
+options:
   -h, --help            show this help message and exit
+  --log-file LOGFILENAME
+                        Store messages in a file instead of using standard error and standard output
+  --log-format LOGFORMAT
+                        Format of log messages (for instance %(asctime)-15s - [%(levelname)s] %(message)s)
+  -q, --quiet           Only show engine warnings and errors
+  -v, --verbose         Show verbose (informational) messages
+  -d, --debug           Show debug messages, including URLs (use with care, as it could potentially disclose sensitive contents)
-  -F, --full            Return the full gathered citation results, not the
-                        citation stats by year
+  -F, --full            Return the full gathered citation results, not the citation stats by year
-  --fully-annotated     Return the reference and citation results fully
-                        annotated, not only the year
+  --fully-annotated     Return the reference and citation results fully annotated, not only the year
-  -d, --debug           Show the URL statements
-  -b {europepmc,pubmed,wikidata,meta}, --backend {europepmc,pubmed,wikidata,meta}
+  -b {europepmc,pubmed,wikidata,offline_pubmed,meta}, --backend {europepmc,pubmed,wikidata,offline_pubmed,meta}
                         Choose the enrichment backend
   -C CONFIG_FILENAME, --config CONFIG_FILENAME
-                        Config file to pass setup parameters to the different
+                        Config file to pass setup parameters to the different enrichers
-                        enrichers
   --save-opeb SAVE_OPEB_FILENAME
                         Save the OpenEBench content to a file
   --use-opeb LOAD_OPEB_FILENAME
-                        Use the OpenEBench content from a file instead of
+                        Use the OpenEBench content from a file instead of network
-                        network
   -D RESULTS_DIR, --directory RESULTS_DIR
                         Store each separated result in the given directory
   -f RESULTS_FILE, --file RESULTS_FILE
                         The results file, in JSON format
   -p RESULTS_PATH, --path RESULTS_PATH
                         The path to the results.
-Depending on the format, it
-                        may be a file or a directory
+Depending on the format, it may be a file or a directory
   --format {single,multiple,flat}
                         The output format to be used
 ```